-Please understand that backup is just one element and I use it here because it is one of the more understandable IT risks.
-We have many best practices checklists that we review with each of our LIGHTHOUSE clients every month or two.
+Please understand that backup is just one example and I use it here because it is one of the more understandable IT risks.
+We have many best practices checklists that we review with each of our Alliance clients every month or two.
 Each checklist has dozens of items that identify potential areas of risk.
 Indeed, there are many risks to a business and each one of those can have a dollar figure attached to them when a successful, valuable business has not mitigated those risks.

 All these risks are hard to make tangible (especially because of the complexity of technology), but I hope you agree that doesn’t make them less real.
 Real businesses suffer real losses because of the very risks that we fight against.
 None of that seems relevant/real when everything is generally running well.
 You don’t need car/home/life/business insurance 99.99999% of the time, but we all buy these things to manage real risks in our lives.

-I hope you hear passion in my text.
 Smart Dolphins believes that we’re doing a great job when our clients do NOT need us.
 We are valuable in what we prevent as much as for what we enable.
 We have a really strong belief in what we do and HOW we do it.
 We are not the cheapest guys in town, but we bring a ton of value for valuable businesses.
 Some (lots) of that value comes from saving clients from the tangible hassles and costs of their computer network.
 However, the tough value to recognize is the collective risk we take away by approaching your business like we do.
 We bring an end result that I believe ANY established, successful (valuable) business needs and can justify if they fully understand their risks.